drwave/usd-sketchup/README.md

 > git clone https://github.com/drwave/usd-sketchup
 Cloning into 'usd-sketchup'...
 ```
 At the top level of the repository, make a link to the SketchUp SDK you installed.
-For example:
+For example, if the SDK you downloaded was ```SDK_Mac_18-0-18665``` and you put it in a subdirectory off your home directory called ```SketchUpSDKs```, you would do:

 ```
 > cd usd-sketchup
 > ln -s ~/SketchUpSDKs/SDK_Mac_18-0-18665 SDK_Mac
 ```

-Launch Xcode on the project file.
+Launch Xcode on the [project file](https://github.com/drwave/usd-sketchup/tree/master/usd-sketchup.xcodeproj).
 You may need to fix up various things in the Xcode file that are specific to your build if you have changed them (i.e. installed USD in a different location, have a different version of SketchUp installed, etc.).

 You will almost certainly have to update the **Development Team** in the Build Settings (**need a screenshot here**).